yoolk/liquid-documentation/theme-templates/services-index/index.md

 <h2 class="section-title">services/index.liquid</h2>

-The services/index.liquid template is used to render the services page.
-The primary purpose of this page is to list the services within a collection.
+The `services/index.liquid` template is used to render the services of current listing.

 ![services]({{ '/images/theme-templates/services-index.png' | prepend: site.baseurl }})